Roman-Catholic parish Tábor-Klokoty

 Opening hours: 8 a. m. – 5 p. m.

-Masses: 5 p. m., Sunday 10 a. m.
+Masses: 5 p. m., Sunday 8.30 and 10 a. m.

 Guided tours – prior booking necessary